rgbpokka/tp/docs/UserGuide.md

 ### Viewing a particular staff/guest: `view`

-Views the staff or guest by their STAFF_ID or PASSPORT_NUMBER parameter.
+Views the staff or guest by their `STAFF_ID` or `PASSPORT_NUMBER`.
 All the details associated with the staff/guest will be shown in the GUI.

 Format: